-If the district is following a distance learning model, we must continue to provide language instruction services to ENL students.
-However, during the COVID-19 national emergency, the Department of Education recognizes that physical school closures may affect how services are provided to ENL students.
+The Department of Education recognizes that physical school closures may affect how services are provided to ENL students.
 ENL services may be provided virtually online, or via telephone.
 The Department of Education understands that, during this national emergency, schools may not be able to provide all services in the same manner they are typically provided.

 The Department of Education recommends that during remote learning, ENL teachers continue to provide instruction to students who were previously in self-contained ENL classrooms or in pull-out models.
-For classes in which ENL students participated in mainstream classrooms, with both a content teacher and an ENL teacher, the ENL teacher should continue to collaborate with the content teacher to ensure that the appropriate supports and accommodations are provided to the ENL students in that class during remote learning.
+For classes in which ENL students participate in mainstream classrooms, with both a content teacher and an ENL teacher, the ENL teacher should continue to collaborate with the content teacher to ensure that the appropriate supports and accommodations are provided to the ENL students in that class during remote learning.